 For the purposes of our analyses, we consider two types of schedule curtailments.
 The first type is "flow-based curtailments," which are curtailments to accommodate the actual physical flows on facilities as identified by the RTCA.
-We include TLR events7 as flow-based curtailments.
+We include TLR events as flow-based curtailments.
 The second type is "non-flow-based curtailments".
 Non-flow-based curtailments capture all curtailments that are taken for reasons other than relieving real-time flows on congested transmission elements.
 While non-flow-based curtailments have the same effects on market access as flow-based curtailments, these curtailments are not caused by the operation of generation.

-During the period of study, there were no TLRs in the region, but TLRs outside the region resulted in the curtailment of 36 schedules that used Duke's transmission service.
+During the period of study, there was one TLR in the region and three TLRs outside the region that resulted in the curtailment of 116 schedules that used Duke's transmission service.
 Duke did not initiate any of these TLRs.

-Some contingency overloads do not require action to be taken because they do not have the potential to cause cascading outages, substantial loss of load or major equipment damage.
+&lt;sup>5 Some contingency overloads do not require action to be taken because they do not have the potential to cause cascading outages, substantial loss of load or major equipment damage.

-System reconfiguration actions may include opening tie line breakers, which can cause TTC to go to zero and induce schedule curtailments.
+&lt;sup>6 System reconfiguration actions may include opening tie line breakers, which can cause TTC to go to zero and induce schedule curtailments.

-The types of TLR events that we include are 3a, 3b, 5a, and 5b.
+&lt;sup>7 The types of TLR events that we include are 3a, 3b, 5a, and 5b.